 There have been some wonderful reviews and high remarks in regard to the epoxy coatings by home mechanics.
 The stain and chemical resistance makes it less of a hassle for cleaning up oil, anti-freeze, brake fluid, gasoline, and other chemicals.
 Even if these chemicals sit for a while, they offer no issues on the coatings.
 Jacks and jack stands, as well as rolling tool boxes, offer no floor damage either.
 Also, depending on the topcoat used, these floorings can be quite reflective making the garage a brighter environment to work in.

 Though not resistant to everything, these tough floors are not recommended for garage floors with issues involving moisture.
 The moisture vapor transmission rate can cause the epoxy to delaminate if too high.
 Also, welding can be too much for our floors as well, the hot slag will create burn marks.

 Explore Your Epoxy Options

 Due to the duration and thicker coatings, warranties of 15 or more years for installation by professionals is becoming more common.
-Many manufacturer’s warranty against defects for life of the floor.
+Many manufacturers warranties protect against defects for the life of the floor.